phetsims/equality-explorer/doc/implementation-notes.md

 When the state of the lock feature changes, any `Terms` that are not on the scale (i.e. `Terms` that are dragging or animating) are immediately disposed.
 This simolification eliminates the need to handle some complicated multitouch scenarios.

+For an overview of various scenarios involving the lock feature, see [lock-scenarios.md](https://github.com/phetsims/equality-explorer/blob/master/doc/lock-scenarios.md).

 ## Miscellaneous

 **Support for multiple variables**: While this simulation only presents the student with at most one variable (`x`), the code was written to support multiple variables.
 As of this writing, a non-production screen is provided to verify multi-variable support.
 Run with the `xy` query parameter to add the _Two Variables_ screen.
 Note that this screen may be moved to its own simulation in the future; see https://github.com/phetsims/equality-explorer/issues/99.